A summary of the list of recommendations on the implementation of the OBBBA in Colorado regarding public benefits systems and work requirements.

 Research shows the Governor is out of step with most Coloradans.
 A March 2025 poll from the Colorado Polling Institute found that 55% of Coloradans view unions favorably, while just 22% trust large corporations to do the right thing.
 Majorities of Democrats (75%) and Independents (56%) had favorable views of unions, as did nearly one third (31%) of Republicans.
 The difference between Coloradans with favorable versus unfavorable views of unions was roughly equal along the Front Range (26%), as it was elsewhere in the state (25%).
 No matter their political affiliation or location, Coloradans support unions.

-The Governor’s veto not only preserves Colorado’s outdated and unpopular labor law but denies workers a vital tool for securing fair pay and safe workplaces.
+The Governor’s veto preserves Colorado’s outdated and unpopular labor law, denying workers a vital tool for securing fair pay and safe workplaces.
 Despite this setback, Colorado Center on Law and Policy will continue to advocate with our partners in labor in the fight for worker protections and economic justice for all Coloradans.

 Founded in 1998, Colorado Center on Law and Policy is an antipoverty organization advancing the rights of every Coloradan.
 We serve our fellow Coloradans using the powers of legal advocacy, legislative advocacy, coalition building, community engagement, research, and analysis, working toward a Colorado where everyone has what they need to succeed.
 Learn more at copolicy.org.